makoshark2001/trading-bot-ml/README.md

 ## 🤖 Overview

-The **trading-bot-ml** is the machine learning service of the modular trading bot architecture, providing advanced LSTM neural network predictions, feature engineering, and AI-powered trading signal enhancement.
-Operating on **Port 3001**, it integrates seamlessly with trading-bot-core to deliver sophisticated price prediction capabilities.
+The **trading-bot-ml** is the machine learning service of the modular trading bot architecture, providing advanced LSTM neural network predictions, feature engineering, and AI-powered trading signal enhancement with **Enhanced Advanced Persistence**.
+Operating on **Port 3001**, it integrates seamlessly with trading-bot-core to deliver sophisticated price prediction capabilities with persistent data storage.

 ### Key Capabilities
 - **LSTM Neural Networks** for price direction and volatility prediction